The Adventure of the Norwood Builder: Publication history

 "The Adventure of the Norwood Builder" was first published in the US in Collier's on 31 October 1903, and in the UK in The Strand Magazine in November 1903.
 The story was published with seven illustrations by Frederic Dorr Steele in Collier's, and with seven illustrations by Sidney Paget in the Strand.
 It was included in the short story collection The Return of Sherlock Holmes, which was published in the US in February 1905 and in the UK in March 1905.

+The original manuscript of the story is now part of the Berg Collection at the New York Public Library.

 Adaptations

 Film and television

 The story was adapted as a short silent film released in 1922 as part of the Stoll film series starring Eille Norwood as Sherlock Holmes and Hubert Willis as Dr. Watson, with Cyril Raymond as John McFarlane and Teddy Arundell as Inspector Hopkins.

 The Granada Sherlock Holmes television series with Jeremy Brett was faithful to the original story with a few exceptions.
 In the adaptation, Oldacre kills and burns a tramp, but in the book, he refuses to admit what flesh was burned.
 Mrs. McFarlane is a recent widow instead of her husband being alive but away.
 Watson instead of Holmes traces payments to Cornelius, and finally, Holmes instead of Lestrade, warns McFarlane that his words may be used against him.

 In the first episode of season two of Elementary, Holmes mentions the Norwood Builder as a case he and Lestrade worked on in London.